RNA-FRETools/rna-fretools.github.io/README.md

 ## Usage

-For information about the different modules in MASH-FRET please visit our [Wiki page](https://github.com/fdsteffen/mash-fret/wiki).
+For information about the different modules in MASH-FRET please visit our documentation: https://rna-fretools.github.io/MASH-FRET/.

 ## External links